humbertosouza/rocketpay/INSTRUCTIONS.md

 `iex(2)>Numbers.sum_from_file("banana")`

-## Lambdas
+## Pipe Operators

-It is possible to pass the parameters to the next line (function).
+It is possible to pass the parameters to the next function via pipe operators.
 It will be always the first parameter of the function.

 iex(1)>"numbers" |> Rocketpay.Numbers.sum_from_file()